Previous members of the group

 Ofelia in the lab

-Ofelia Delgado was born in Mexico City.
-She completed her B.Sc. in Biology at the Facultad de Ciencias, Universidad Nacional Autónoma de México (UNAM) in 2000, based on a floristic survey of tropical dry forest.
-After graduating, she assisted in the curation of the Section of Odonata in the Insects National Collection, Instituto de Biología, UNAM for two years.
-She studied at that time the Odonata of Jalisco.
-Her experience in the field includes collections of arachnids, insects and plants in Central and Southern Mexico.
-After volunteering in Lorenzo Prendini’s molecular lab for several years, she came to work as the lab manager and technician in January 2010.
-Her research focused on sequencing and editing the DNA of sunspiders and scorpions.
-She also worked as the collections assistant for the scorpion systematics lab.
+Ofelia completed her B.Sc. in Biology at the Facultad de Ciencias, Universidad Nacional Autónoma de México (UNAM) in 2000, based on a floristic survey of tropical dry forest.
+After graduating, she assisted in the curation of the Section of Odonata in the Insects National Collection, Instituto de Biología, UNAM, focusing on the Odonata of Jalisco.
+Her experience in the field includes collecting arachnids, insects and plants in Central and Southern Mexico.
+After volunteering in Lorenzo Prendini's molecular lab for several years, she came to work as a Scientific Assistant in January 2010, spending much time working on solifuges and scorpions in the molecular lab.

 Jeremey Huff